christidis/microservices-demo/deploy/README.md

 There is a Reserved Public IP in Google Cloud for this task: `34.136.78.189` and a DNS name configured for `socking.devops.atypon.com`.
 Suggested approach is to install nginx-ingress using the official [Helm Chart](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/).
 If using nginx-ingress, the property to set the LoadBalancerIP is `--set controller.service.loadbalancerIP=34.136.78.189`.

-## Install the microservices-demo application
+## TASK 2: Install the microservices-demo application

 **Please do NOT modify the given `resources:`.
 They are well defined and they are not related with any errors.**